 3.2.4.
 Head diameter and stem girth

 The data on head diameter and stem girth showed that irrigation frequencies had a significant effect on these parameters.
-I1 gave a significantly larger head diameter (18.02 cm) against the minimum (14.91 cm) recorded in I4 irrigation (Figure 4).
-Then, there were significant differences in stem girth among irrigation treatments, the plants that were irrigated in the I1 treatment had the highest mean (6.16 cm) compared with the plants that were irrigated in the I4 treatment that had the lowest (4.69 cm).
+I1 gave a significantly larger head diameter (18.02 cm) than the minimum (14.91 cm) recorded in I4 irrigation (Figure 4); Then, there were significant differences in stem girth among irrigation treatments, the plants that were irrigated in the I1 treatment had the highest mean (6.16 cm) compared with the plants that were irrigated in the I4 treatment, which had the lowest (4.69 cm).
 This increase could be attributed to higher net assimilation due to better utilization of the available water, which ultimately led to better development of the head.
 On the other hand, it has been approved that the stem can play an important role as the source of mobile non-structural carbohydrate translocation to seeds after flowering (Angadi and Entz, 2002).

 I1=10-15%SMD I2=20-25%SMD I3=40-45%SMD I4=60-65%SMD